Chefornak, Alaska

-Chefornak (Cevvʼarneq) is a city in Bethel Census Area, Alaska, United States.
-At the 2010 census its population was 418, up from 394 in 2000.
+Chefornak (Cevvʼarneq) is a rural city in Bethel Census Area, Alaska, United States.
+As of the 2020 census, Chefornak had a population of 506.

 Geography

 Chefornak is located at (60.159070, -164.269437) on the south bank of the Kinia River, 16 mi upriver from its mouth in Etolin Strait, an arm of the Bering Sea.
 The town is within the Yukon Delta National Wildlife Refuge.

 According to the United States Census Bureau, the city has a total area of 16.6 km2, of which 14.8 km2 is land and 1.7 km2, or 10.56%, is water.

 Local geology

-Located in a region where the arctic tundra meets and interacts with the Bering Sea, as well as being in a region impacted by past volcanism, Chefornak has many interesting local landmarks.
+Located in a region where the arctic tundra meets and interacts with the Bering Sea, as well as being in a region impacted by past volcanism, Chefornak is home to several landmarks.

 An extinct volcano, Tern Mountain, is visible in the distance to the south.
 Large, blocky, igneous rocks are a common sight in the village and the surrounding tundra.

 The Kinia River (Urrsukvaaq) and its many tributaries are important to the people of the village, because of water travel to hunting and fishing areas, as well as because of difficulties presented by flooding and erosion.